Dhruv-2204/Office-Item-classifier/README.md

 9. Bin (119)
 10. Notebook (359)

 The total number of images in the dataset is 1506 images.
 It provides an appropriate amout of data for a proper YOLO model to be trained.

-The code for training the model can be found in the Model Training Code directory.
-It must be opened ideally in Google Colab.
+The code for training the model can be found in the Model Training Code directory, which must be opened ideally in Google Colab, and the best model is saved as best.pt in the trained model directory.
+It is used for object classifications by the GUI.